fronto/reading_guide/README.md

 The problem with this book is that it uses Eiffel for the example code.
 You have to learn another language just to read the book!

-Important functional programming concepts:
+##Important functional programming concepts:

-Deferred or lazy evaluation, currying, memorization, tail call optimization.
+* Deferred or lazy evaluation
+* currying
+* memorization
+* tail call optimization

 A hands-on guide to these concepts is: